headStyleColorRed/py-rust/readme.md

 ## Troubleshooting

-If you encounter any linking errors:
+If you encounter any linking errors open an issue on GitHub and I'll help you out.
-1. Verify that the `LIBTORCH` environment variable is correctly set
-2. Ensure the `LD_LIBRARY_PATH` includes the libtorch library path
-3. Check that the installed libtorch version is compatible with tch-rs version 0.19.0

 ## License

-[Add your license information here]
+MIT License